prio-data/views_pipeline/ensembles/white_mustang/README.md

     |   |-- train_ensemble.py # script to train an ensemble model
     |
     |-- utils/ # functions and classes
+    |   |-- utils_check.py # utils function to check if an ensemble is valid
     |   |-- utils_outputs.py # util functions to save outputs
     |   |-- utils_run.py # util functions for running models
     |